-- Aspect-oriented (AOP): Java Spring, provides support for situational oriented programming and enables characterized development by separating application business logic from system requirement services.
+- Aspect-oriented (AOP): Java Spring provides support for situational-oriented programming and enables characterized development by separating application business logic from system requirement services.

 - Container: Java Spring includes and manages the complete lifecycle and configuration of all application objects in the development of a project.

 - MVC Framework: Java Spring is designed with an MVC web application framework that is built on core Spring functionality.
-The configuration of this MVC framework is very high and is done by using strategy interfaces, and also provides multiple view technologies like Tiles, JSP, iText, Velocity, and POI.
+The configuration of this MVC framework is very high and is done by using strategy interfaces and also provides multiple view technologies like Tiles, JSP, iText, Velocity, and POI.

 - JDBC Exception Handling: The JDBC layer in the spring helps the error handling strategy by providing an exception hierarchy.
 By integrating with JDO, Hibernate and iBATIS, Spring provides the best Integration services.

-- Java Spring framework supports many operations like JDBC operations, transaction management, Exception Handling, File uploading, etc with very minimal configurations.
+- Java Spring framework supports many operations like JDBC operations, transaction management, Exception Handling, File uploading, etc., with very minimal configurations.

 Q3.
 List some of the important disadvantages of Spring Framework?

-The Spring framework is designed and it includes most of the Enterprise applications infrastructure functionalities in it.
+The Spring framework is designed, and it includes most of the Enterprise applications infrastructure functionalities in it.

 Below are some of the important disadvantages:

-- Java Spring facilitates abstraction layer on the existing technologies like Java mail, servlets, JSP, JDBC, RMI, JNDI, and JMS, etc. It makes to simplify the web application development process.
+- Java Spring facilitates an abstraction layer on the existing technologies like Java mail, servlets, JSP, JDBC, RMI, JNDI, and JMS, etc. It makes to simplify the web application development process.

 - Java Spring has a special feature that it can eliminate the singleton creation and factory classes used in it.